novoalab/modPhred/docs/output.rst

+FastQ
+^^^^^
+A text-based format for storing a nucleotide sequence and its corresponding quality scores, both encoded with a single ASCII character.
+You can find more details `here <https://en.wikipedia.org/wiki/FASTQ_format>`_.

+FastM
+^^^^^
+A variation of FastQ format, in which instead of quality scores, we store probability of the base being modified.
+You can find more details on modification encoding :doc:`here <encode>`.

+BAM
+^^^
+A binary format for storing raw genomic data.
+Reads in BAM files are typically aligned to reference, compressed and sorted by reference position.
+**Note, we store modification probability for every base instead of base qualities.**
+More information about modification probability encoding can be found :doc:`here <encode>`.
+Original base qualities for every alignment are reported under OQ tag.
+You can find more information about SAM/BAM format `here <https://www.htslib.org/>`_.

 Why base Y is detected as modified, while model only reports modifications for X?
 ---------------------------------------------------------------------------------
 Let's assume your model detects 5mC.
 Sometimes non-C reference bases may be detected as modified.